utopia-foss/utopia/doc/guides/tutorial.rst

 This might be a bit overwhelming, but you will soon know your way around this.

-You are already familiar with the ``build-cmake`` directory, needed for the build commands and to enter the virtual environment.
+You are already familiar with the ``build`` directory, needed for the build commands and to enter the virtual environment.
 Other important ones will be the model implementations and the model plots; you can ignore the others for now.

 The *Utopia* frontend also took care of creating an ``utopia_output`` directory, which by default is inside your home directory.
 The output is ordered by the name of the model you ran and the timestamp of the simulation:

 ::

-  ~                          # Your home directory (or another base directory) ├── Utopia                 # All the Utopia and DUNE code ├─┬ utopia_output          # The Utopia output folder
+  ~                          # Your home directory (or another base directory) ├── Utopia                 # All the Utopia code
+  ├─┬ utopia_output          # The Utopia output folder
     ├── ...                  # Other model names
     └─┬ SandPile